[Update] This outlet is permanently closed.

 In the West you have pizza places; in Malaysia we have porridge joints.
 One great place to get a porridge fix is at Porridge Time, which has branches in malls all over the country.
 Serving hearty and delicious porridge, the outlets are no-frills and the items are affordable, considering the air-conditioned setting.

-The nearest outlet to our house is at IOI Mall in Puchong, tucked into a quiet corner on the ground floor.
+The nearest outlet to my house is at IOI Mall in Puchong, tucked within a quiet corner on the ground floor.
 It can be hard to miss, so just look out Papa John’s Pizza/Seoul Garden BBQ and you’ll find the resto, all decked out in red.